txje/Unicycler/README.md

 Confused by very small (e.g. 2 bp) contigs in Unicycler assemblies?
 Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, Unicycler's final graph has no overlaps and the sequences adjoin directly.
 This means that contigs in complex regions can be quite short.
 They may be useless as stand-alone contigs but are still important in the graph structure.

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>

+If short contigs are a problem for your downstream analysis, you can use the `--min_fasta_length` to exclude them from Unicycler's FASTA file (they will still be included in the GFA file).

 ### Chromosomes and plasmid depth